spiceai/spiceai/CONTRIBUTING.md

 git clone https://github.com/spiceai/spiceai.git
 cd spiceai

-# Build and install OSS project
+# Build and install OSS project in release mode
 make install

+# Build and install OSS project in dev mode
+make install-dev

+# Also you can specify specific features
+SPICED_CUSTOM_FEATURES="postgres sqlite" make install

 # Run the following to temporarily add spice to your PATH.
 # Add it to the end of your .bashrc or .zshrc to permanently add spice to your PATH.